VeruGHub/easyclimate/docs/reference/get_annual_climate.md

 - output:

   Character.
-Either "df", which returns a dataframe with monthly climatic values for each point/polygon, or "raster", which returns a [`terra::SpatRaster()`](https://rspatial.github.io/terra/reference/SpatRaster-class.html) object (within a list when more than one climatic variable is downloaded).
+Either "df", which returns a dataframe with daily climatic values for each point/polygon, or "raster", which returns [`terra::SpatRaster()`](https://rspatial.github.io/terra/reference/SpatRaster-class.html) objects (within a list when more than one climatic variable is downloaded).

 ## Value